Maintaining a Hygienic Environment in Chocolate Manufacture

 No chocolate manufacturer wants to waste product.
 Especially considering that the price of cocoa (the raw material for chocolate) has been particularly volatile in recent years.
 The chocolate market has also been hit by unpredictable demand.
 As a result, many chocolate companies have reported declined sales and reduced revenue.

-Using a Specialist Project (Pig) to Clear the Chocolate Pipelines
+Using a Specialist Projectile (Pig) to Clear the Chocolate Pipelines

 With raw materials becoming more expensive, chocolate manufacturers are realising the cost-saving potential of recovering product from their pipelines, rather than discarding it.